 Starting a new business can be an exciting time.
 It can also be difficult to navigate the plethora of paperwork required to register, license, and set up your business.
 Choosing what type of company to form, from an LLC to an S-Corporation can make a difference in the growth pattern and liability you will face in the future.
 Business planning can become particularly complicated in cases of family businesses due to the emotions and familial relationships involved.

 Business Planning for Established Businesses

-Established businesses have specialized needs when it comes to tax planning, growth management and ownership.
-We can help established businesses navigate transitional phases, weather financial difficulties and manage equity partners.
+Established businesses have specialized needs when it comes to tax planning, growth management, and ownership.
+We can help established businesses navigate transitional phases, weather financial difficulties, and manage equity partners.
 Structuring your growth can make a significant difference in your future tax burden and government requirements.
 Established businesses also need to plan for situations where the business owner may not be able to care for the business or where the business may fall on financial difficulties.
-We can help you answer those difficult questions now, before something happens, avoiding difficulties down the line.
+We can help you answer those difficult questions now, before something happens, and help you avoid difficulties down the line.